Bachelor of Arts, Psychology

-The Psychology major is designed for students wanting to specialize in one discipline (psychology).
-TRU-OL offers many courses that fulfill both lower- and upper-level degree requirements, but students may need to complete some degree requirements through classroom or distance courses from other recognized post-secondary institutions and transfer the credit to the degree program.
+The Psychology major is designed for students wanting to specialize in one discipline (Psychology).
+TRU-OL offers many courses that fulfill both lower- and upper-level degree requirements, but students may need to complete some degree requirements through classroom or distance courses from other recognized post-secondary institutions and transfer the credit to this degree program.

 In Oslo, Norway where he is a full-time coach, Lee Davidson juggles fatherhood and work with his studies in the Bachelor of Arts, Psychology program.
 Davidson plans to blend his interest in psychology with his experience in sport.